bordoley/reactive-js/packages/disposables/README.md

 ### Static Functions

-`Disposable.compose(disposable1: DisposableLike, disposable2: DisposableLike, ...disposables: DisposableLike[]): DisposableLike`

-Creates a new DisposableLike that disposes the provided DisposableLikes when disposed.

-`Disposable.create(teardown?: () => void): DisposableLike`

 Creates a new DisposableLike that calls the teardown function exactly once when initially disposed.

 `Disposable.disposed: DisposableLike`

 A DisposableLike instance that is disposed.

-`CompositeDisposable.create(): CompositeDisposableLike`
+`Disposable.create(): DisposableLike`

-Creates a new CompositeDisposableLike instance.
+Creates a new DisposableLike instance.

 `SerialDisposable.create(): SerialDisposableLike`